-NOTE - Requirements for security depend on the application and the environment of the SLE Complexes and the MDOS (e.g., whether closed or public networks are used or if access is only from physically restricted areas).
+- NOTE Requirements for security depend on the application and the environment of the SLE Complexes and the MDOS (e.g., whether closed or public networks are used or if access is only from physically restricted areas).
 In many environments, security may be provided by the communications service, transparently to the SLE application.
-This Recommended Standard does not preclude the use of security features that are provided by the communications service or the local environment, nor does it assume the availability of such features.

-3.1.5.1 The ROCF service shall provide the following options with respect to the level of authentication of invocations and returns of operations:

-- a) 'all': all ROCF invocations and returns, except the invocation of ROCF-PEER-ABORT, shall be authenticated; - b) 'bind': only the ROCF-BIND invocation and return shall be authenticated; - c) 'none': no ROCF invocations or returns shall be authenticated.

-3.1.5.2 SLE Complex Management and SLE Utilization Management shall agree on the level of authentication to be required for an association between a service user and a service provider and shall configure both entities accordingly.

-3.1.5.3 SLE Complex Management and SLE Utilization Management shall agree on the algorithm used to generate and check credentials parameters and shall make this algorithm known to the service user and service provider together with associated parameters such as passwords or keys as necessary for the selected algorithm.
+This Recommended Standard does not preclude the use of security features that are provided by the communications service or the local environment, nor does it assume the availability of such features. - 3.1.5.1 The ROCF service shall provide the following options with respect to the level of authentication of invocations and returns of operations: - a) 'all': all ROCF invocations and returns, except the invocation of ROCF-PEER-ABORT, shall be authenticated; - b) 'bind': only the ROCF-BIND invocation and return shall be authenticated; - c) 'none': no ROCF invocations or returns shall be authenticated. - 3.1.5.2 The ROCF service provider should specify 'all' or 'bind' as the level of authentication required. - 3.1.5.3 SLE Complex Management and SLE Utilization Management shall agree on the level of authentication to be required for an association between a service user and a service provider and shall configure both entities accordingly. - 3.1.5.4 SLE Complex Management and SLE Utilization Management shall agree on the algorithm used to generate and check credentials parameters and shall make this algorithm known to the service user and service provider together with associated parameters such as passwords or keys as necessary for the selected algorithm.

-- 1 The specification of the algorithms themselves is outside the scope of this Recommended Standard.
-One possible specification of the authentication mechanism can be found in reference [F6]. - 2 The initiator-identifier and responder-identifier parameters of the ROCF-BIND operation identify the user and provider and therefore the applicable authentication level and algorithm necessary to generate and check credentials.
+- The specification of the algorithms themselves is outside the scope of this Recommended Standard.
+One possible specification of the authentication mechanism can be found in reference [F5]. - The initiator-identifier and responder-identifier parameters of the ROCF-BIND operation identify the user and provider and therefore the applicable authentication level and algorithm necessary to generate and check credentials.

-3.1.5.4 For operations for which authentication is required by the terms of the agreement between SLE Complex Management and SLE Utilization Management:

-- a) invocations shall include an invoker-credentials parameter to permit the performer to authenticate the invocation; - b) returns shall include a performer-credentials parameter to permit the invoker to authenticate the return.

-3.1.5.5 For operations for which authentication is not required, the invoker-credentials or performer-credentials parameter should be set to the value 'unused' to signify that the invocation or return does not carry credentials.
+- 3.1.5.5 For operations for which authentication is required by the terms of the agreement between SLE Complex Management and SLE Utilization Management: - a) invocations shall include an invoker-credentials parameter to permit the performer to authenticate the invocation; - b) returns shall include a performer-credentials parameter to permit the invoker to authenticate the return - 3.1.5.6 For operations for which authentication is not required, the invoker-credentials or performer-credentials parameter should be set to the value 'unused' to signify that the invocation or return does not carry credentials.